-- 1 Access the Toshiba Recovery Wizard on your internal storage drive or on your recovery media. - ❖ To access the Recovery Wizard on your internal storage drive: While powering on your computer, press the F12 key when the initial TOSHIBA screen displays.
-The Boot menu appears.
-Using the arrow keys to scroll down, select the HDD Recovery option, and then press the ENTER key.
-Read the Warning screen that displays, and then click Yes to continue.

-- To access the Recovery Wizard on your recovery media: Turn off your computer.
+- 1 Access the Toshiba Recovery Wizard on your internal storage drive or on your recovery DVDs/media. - To access the Recovery Wizard on your internal storage drive: Press and hold the 0 (zero) key while powering on the computer.
+Read the Warning screen that displays and then click Yes to continue. - ❖ To access the Recovery Wizard on your recovery DVDs/media: Turn off your computer.
 Insert the first recovery DVD into your optical disc drive or connect the USB flash drive containing your recovery files to your computer, and then power on the computer.
-When the initial TOSHIBA screen displays, press F12.
-Using the arrow keys, select the DVD or USB Flash option on the Boot menu, depending on which type of media you are using, and then press the Enter key.
+When the initial screen displays, press F12.
+Using the arrow keys, select the DVD or USB Flash option on the boot menu, depending on which type of media you are using, and then press Enter.
 Select Toshiba Recovery Wizard, and then click Next. - 2 Select Erase the hard disk and then click Next. - 3 Choose one of the following options on the Erase the hard disk screen: - Delete all data and partitions from the hard disk-This option deletes all of the data on the internal storage drive without overwriting the drive. - Delete all partitions and overwrite all sectors on the hard disk-This option deletes all data and then overwrites the entire internal storage drive for security purposes.
 This process may take several hours, depending on the size of your internal storage drive.